top of page

 Vehicle use

-Historic vehicles can be used for events organised by Roads and Maritime recognised historic vehicle clubs or community organisations, provided an official invitation has been received and recorded by the club in the official minutes, or 'Day Book'.
+• for events organised by recognised historic vehicle clubs, if an official invitation is received and recorded by the primary club in the official minutes or 'Day Book'

-If a longer journey is necessary, the operator must notify the club and the details recorded by the club in the official minutes or 'Day Book'.
+• seek approval from the primary club and have the details recorded in the club's official minutes or 'Day Book'.

-Name bars may be affixed to the number plate provided the positioning of the name bar does not obscure the number plate.
+Name bars may be fixed to the number plate, provided the position of the name bar does not obscure the number plate.

-The Certificate of Approved Operations, detailing the conditions applicable to the operation of the vehicle, must be carried in the vehicle whenever the vehicle is used on a road or road related area.
+The Certificate of Approved Operations, detailing the conditions applicable to the operation of the vehicle, must be carried in the vehicle whenever it is used on a road or road-related area.

 bottom of page